- Type Parameters:

 After all queued values have been advanced, the subscriber

-transitions to a dedicated IuAsynchronousPipe
+transitions to a dedicated IuAsynchronousPipe and passes new values

-through to IuAsynchronousPipe.accept(Object)
+through to IuAsynchronousPipe.accept(Object).

 The subject makes no guarantee to the controlling